Kanahiro/yosegi/README.md

 **By these steps, generate Pyramid-structure in a single Parquet file, just like GeoTIFF pyramid.**

 - Like GeoTIFF, overview of entire data can be obtained quickly.
-- Unlike GeoTIFF, lower resolution data are not repeadted because this is vector.
+- Unlike GeoTIFF, lower resolution data are not repeated because this is vector.

 <https://github.com/user-attachments/assets/4df86816-559d-4b34-b57a-2f3d4b8bd14c>